 - It aims at delivering particular and timely products to the Member States, especially through standard-setting activities.
 In the decisions taken at its 169th session, the Executive Board requested the Director-General, with the advice of COMEST, to undertake studies on the advisability of drafting an international instrument on the ethics of outer space and on an international declaration on science ethics that could serve as a basis for an ethical code of conducts for scientists, as well as on possible international action in the field of environmental ethics.

 - Finally, it aims at applying such standards into the scientific and policy communities, creating awareness of the ethical issues and building capacities to deal with them appropriately.
 Special emphasis is placed on the importance of teaching of ethics in scientific education.

-Based on the discussions during the 10th Session of the World Commission on the Ethics of Scientific Knowledge and Technology (Paris, September 2017), the Bureau of COMEST finalized in September 2017 the work programme of the Commission for 2018-2019 as follows:
+Based on the discussions during the 11th (Ordinary) Session of the World Commission on the Ethics of Scientific Knowledge and Technology (Bangkok, July 2019), the Bureau of COMEST finalized in August 2019 the work programme of the Commission for 2020-2021 as follows: